top of page

 For the Forced Continuity dark pattern, companies should be required to re-confirm the subscription a few days before it converts from a free trial to paid mode with a default rejection unless the user separately and explicitly affirms to an automatic conversion at the time of signing up for a trial.
 And declining any such automatic conversion must not lessen the trial experience.

-For the Data Heist dark pattern, companies should be required to disclose in a clear and concise manner, without wading through an impossibly long Terms of Service statement, all the ways that your data will be shared and with whom.
+For the Privacy Zuckering dark pattern, companies should be required to disclose in a clear and concise manner, without wading through an impossibly long Terms of Service statement, all the ways that your data will be shared and with whom.
 Furthermore, we need an EU-style GDPR (General Data Protection Regulation) to help keep big tech at bay.

 Learn More

-After observing and experiencing the things I discussed above I started looking further into dark pattern web design.
-What I found was eye-opening -- far more than just the few things I discuss above.
+After observing and experiencing the things I discussed above, I started looking further into dark pattern web design.
+What I found was eye-opening -- more than just the few things I discuss above.

 A con man can only trick you if you don't know the ways of the con.
 And that's really what this article is all about -- to make you aware that dark patterns are a thing and to watch out.
 Simply knowing they exist takes you a long way in helping to avoid being a victim of them.